 University Police is responsible for the entire investigative process.
 This process includes taking the initial crime report and statements, crime scene processing, and the identification and apprehension of suspects, which culminates in the judicial system.
 University Police's Investigations Unit is staffed by five full time detectives, each of whom handles a caseload of crimes against persons such as sexual assaults, batteries, and robberies, along with property crimes such as burglary, auto theft and fraud.

 University Police is the first to respond to all medical, fire and criminal emergencies on campus.
-Members of the academic community and visitors to the campus are encouraged to report crimes or other emergencies to the University Police by dialing 645-2222 from any campus phone, or *2222 from on campus pay phones.
+Members of the academic community and visitors to the campus are encouraged to report crimes or other emergencies to the University Police by dialing 645-2222 from any campus phone, or *2222 from any residence hall courtesy phone.